Danny7R/ML_Classification_Algorithms/README.md

 # Machine Learning Classification Algorithms
-This repo contains Python implementation of fundamental machine learning classification algorithms.
-All algorithms heve been coded from scratch (no libraries) for a deep understanding of how each works.
+This repo contains Python implementations of fundamental machine learning classification algorithms.
+All algorithms heve been coded from scratch (no libraries) for a deep understanding of how each of them works.
 The algorithms include:
 - Linear Regression Classifier with ridge regularization
 - Gaussian naive Bayes Classifier
 - Logistic Regression